Frequently Asked Questions

 The six smallest bells of the old chime were given to Christ Church Episcopal at East Avenue and Scio Street in Rochester.
 The remaining bells were taken by the Eijsbouts company back to the Netherlands where they were melted down for use in repairing and building other carillons.

 Depending on the weather, the bells can be heard across the Genesee River.
 There is no amplification.

 According to the Guild of Carillonneurs of North America there are 166 traditional carillons in the USA.
 In New York state, four carillons are located in upstate New York, three in New York City.

-Desire to play carillon may be expressed to the music department.
-The learning process includes private lessons, community service towards the carillon, performances, and meeting with other students learning carillon.
-Later a qualifying audition in front of peers consists of playing scales, arpeggios, repertoire, and sight-reading.
+Contact the music department to express interest in playing the carillon.
+The learning process includes private lessons, community service toward the carillon, performances, and meeting with other students learning carillon.
+Later, a qualifying audition in front of peers consists of playing scales, arpeggios, repertoire, and sight-reading.

 Thankfully, no!
 There is an automatic switch that sounds the Westminster Quarters.

 The carillon has a unique sound due to something called “overtones.”
 Any vibrating body (a string on a violin, a bell, the skin of a drum, vocal chords, air through a flute, etc.) will not only vibrate at its “fundamental” pitch, but smaller portions of the body will vibrate as well.
 These smaller vibrations create other audible pitches called “overtones.”
 Most instruments are tuned such that a predictable series of overtones is heard: